strattasphere/website/content/english/_index.md

 features:
   - title: "Sometimes, there can be too much of a good thing"
     image: "/images/service-1.png"
-    content: "Just like eating too much chocolate at Christmas (it's okay, I won't tell), when your business (i.e. you) reaches maximum capacity, growth can slow down and feel like it's weighing you down."
+    content: "Just like eating too much food at Christmas (it's okay, I do it too), when your business (i.e. you) reaches maximum capacity, growth can slow down and feel like it's weighing you down."
     markType: "xMark"
     bulletpoints:
       - "**You are finding it difficult to grow your business** because you just can't find the time in your jam-packed schedule."